-2.13.2.3 Leveraging Previously "Exported" Human Capital and Related Networks the Region and may be willing to participate in a defined North Coast assistance program.
+2.13.2.3 Leveraging Previously "Exported" Human Capital and Related Networks

+In spite of the current demographic challenges of the region, there are networks of people elsewhere that have some type of connection (family, education, recreation) to the Region and may be willing to participate in a defined North Coast assistance program.
 Alumni and fans of the Region include leaders in tech, forestry, renewable energy, recreation, and the entertainment industry, among others.